irenejkooran/FoodHut/README.md

-# Fooderia
+# FoodHut
-This project, ‘ Fooderia’ aims to simulate the working of a database centric web application to order food.
+This project, ‘ FoodHut’ aims to simulate the working of a database centric web application to order food.
 A connection between the database and the User Interface is done and the User Interface interacts with the database efficiently, by means of Stored Procedures and Functions.

 DATABASE : **MySQL**